jcaip/jcaip.github.io/_posts/2017-02-23-Greedy-Algorithms.md

 ## Proof Techniques
 ### Exchange argument
-The exchange argument is true if for our function A and some input I the ouptut A(I),and some other output O we can produce a new solution A(I)' that is
+The exchange argument is true if for our function A and some input I the ouptut A(I),and some other output O,

+we can produce a new solution A(I)' that is

 + just as good as A(I)
 + is more similar O than A(I) is

 In combination with proof by contradiction, we cn use this to prove our function is optimal.